brycx/rigel/README.md

 with embedded devices. `rigel` minimizes the amount of allocations made, while still upholding performance speed.

+You can read more about these optimizations [here](https://brycx.github.io/2018/08/06/hmac-and-precomputation-optimization.html).

 ### Security
 This library has at no point received any formal cryptographic/security audit.
 It should be used at own risk.